JunfengGaolab/JunfengGao.github.io/_pages/about.md

 His research lies at the interaction of **robotics**, **computer vision**, and **machine learning** for Agri-food applications.

-Opportunity
+## Opportunity

-* We welcome highly motivated students to join our lab!
-Please check the  <a href="https://agriforwards-cdt.blogs.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer"> EPSRC AgriFoRwArdS CDT programme </a>(Lincoln, Cambridge and East Anglia) and contact me for the fully funded PhD opportunity.
+* Please check the  <a href="https://agriforwards-cdt.blogs.lincoln.ac.uk/" target="_blank" rel="noopener noreferrer"> EPSRC AgriFoRwArdS CDT programme </a>(Lincoln, Cambridge and East Anglia) and contact me for the fully funded PhD opportunity.

-Joint PhD students and visiting scholars are also welcomed!
+* Joint PhD students and visiting scholars are also welcomed!

 Recent News
 ======

-* TAROS 2021 goes virtually and the registration fee is free now for everybody!
+* TAROS 2021 conference goes virtually and the registration fee is free now for everybody!
 * The book chapter on computer vision and less complex image analysis for monitoring potato traits is coming to be published soon by Springer
 * Agricultural roboics special issue for Current Robotics Reports